John Florio: At the French Embassy (1583–1585)

-Between the summer of 1583 and 1585 John Florio moved with his family to the French embassy.
+Between the summer of 1583 and 1585, John Florio moved with his family to the French embassy.
 It was situated in London, at Beaumont House, Butcher Row.
 The French ambassador at the time was Michel de Castelnau, Lord of Mauvissière.
-Castelnau employed Florio for two years as a tutor in languages to his daughter Catherine Marie.
+Castelnau employed Florio for two years as a tutor in languages to his daughter, Catherine Marie.
 Secondly, he also employed him "in other honourable employment", in the discharge of which duties he "bore himself prudently, honestly and faithfully".
 As a result, Florio earned the warm commendation of his master and all the household.
 His duties, beside that of tutor, translator and interpreter, were of personal secretary and legal representative of the ambassador when the latter departed from London.

 The Babington Plot

 During the captivity of Mary, Queen of Scots, several attempts were made to place her on the English throne.
 The most significant of these was the Babington Plot, which ultimately led to Mary's trial and execution in 1587.
-William Vaughan's Golden Fleece was written one year after Florio's death, in 1626 and it contains references to Florio's involvement in the conspiracy of Babington of 1586.
+William Vaughan's Golden Fleece was written one year after Florio's death, in 1626, and it contains references to Florio's involvement in the conspiracy of Babington of 1586.
 Walsingham, also thanks to Florio's help, as suggested by Vaughan, was able to intercept and decode Mary's correspondence.

 A Letter Lately Written from Rome (1585)

-At the French embassy, John Florio also embarked in a new, pioneering job as translator of news.
-In the Elizabethan England this trend had a tremendous demand, and quickly became a class of literature.
+At the French embassy, John Florio also embarked on a new, pioneering job as translator of news.
+In Elizabethan England, this trend had a tremendous demand and quickly became a genre of literature.
 Newspapers were not yet born.
 Even so, Florio intuitively began to translate several Italian newsletters that had been dispatched from Rome to France, turning them into novels.
-The resulting pamphlet was published in 1585 entitled A letter lately written from Rome, by an Italian gentleman to a freende of his in Lyons in Fraunce, and signed I.F.
+The resulting pamphlet was published in 1585, entitled A letter lately written from Rome, by an Italian gentleman to a freende of his in Lyons in Fraunce, and signed I.F.

 Translated from Italian, Florio dedicated it to Henry Stanley, the Earl of Derby.

 It has been pointed out that no original document titled A letter lately written from Rome exist and that the work was written or at least compiled by Florio himself who borrowed news from Italy, edited them, and created an entirely different piece of work to adapt it to an English audience.